 Step 3: Test the diagnosis using your subjective and objective key sign

 Step 4.
 Retest in the same session until an effective treatment is found

 Step 5: Develop a home plan including recovery positions, exercises and activities, and trigger management strategies

 It is easy to forget about triggers, but they can be the difference between success and failure.

 We believe it is critical to understand the uncertainty in medicine and physical therapy.
 We can use this uncertainty to build a better plan using the 3 Level Prognosis.

-This may include braces, taping, and training aids or specific exercises.
+This may include braces, taping, training aids, or specific exercises.